szpajder/dumpvdl2/README.md

 value in a couple of seconds after the program starts.
 AGC set point can be changed with `--agc` option, but treat this as an "expert mode" knob, which is hardly ever needed.

-Example 1: use SDrplay device ID=0, with auto gain and three VDL2 channels:
+Example 1: use SDRplay device ID=0, with auto gain and three VDL2 channels:

         ./dumpvdl2 --sdrplay 0 136975000 136875000 136775000